DeepakVadgama/deepakvadgama.github.io/_posts/poems/2015-02-21-strands-of-silk.md

 While young and curious, we are built a prison of silk; equal parts isolated and bare...
-Parents ignore your pleads to break out; oblivious they are to the wilderness out there
+Parents ignore our pleads to break out; oblivious they are to the wilderness out there

-At tender age when a princess connects, heart dreams for lifespan right then and there...
+At tender age when a princess connects, the heart dreams for lifespan right then and there...
 When that strand is tugged too hard too soon, it breaks apart, and I think that's only fair